 What will I study?

-Law affects virtually all aspects of our lives from driving a car, purchasing goods to negotiating business contracts.
+Law affects virtually all aspects of our lives, from driving a car to negotiating business contracts.
 It is far from just a set of dry rules – this is an interesting, stimulating, entertaining, but testing subject.

-At SJD we bring the subject alive as much as we can and organise a wide range of activities including mock trials, visiting Judges, Barristers, Solicitors, Magistrates and past students, trips to local courts and to watch trials of local crimes.
-We enter the National Mock Trial competition and also visit London where we go to The Houses of Parliament, Old Bailey, Royal Courts of Justice and the new Supreme Court.
+As a law student at SJD you will have many unique opportunities to see law in practice through participating in mock trials, as well as through talks given by visiting Barristers, Solicitors, local Magistrates and also past students.
+We run trips to local courts to watch trials of local crimes and also visit London where we go to The Houses of Parliament, the Old Bailey and the Supreme Court.

 Where might it lead?

-A Level Law provides an excellent background for many university courses and careers, not only in Law, but also in Journalism, Broadcasting, Local and Central Government, Public Relations and a range of Management and Commercial areas.
-It is also widely recognised by employers as a rigorous academic discipline.
-A recent study by national exam board AQA has shown that you can study Law in over 97% of universities offering Law if you have studied Law at A Level.
+A Level Law provides an excellent background for many university courses and careers, not only in law, but also in journalism, local and central Government, public relations and a range of management and commercial areas.
+It is widely recognised by employers as a rigorous academic discipline.